Marco Chiesa: Biography

 Chiesa was elected to his party's vice presidency in 2018.
 In 2019, he was mentioned as a possible successor to outgoing SVP president Albert Rösti; however, he initially rejected the overtures as his management of the retirement home did not allow him to take on another position.
 He later resigned from the center, which opened up the possibility of his nomination.
 In July 2020, a selection committee of the SVP tasked with nominating a new party president named Chiesa as its preferred candidate for the post.
 Andreas Glarner withdrew in favor of Chiesa.
 Before the election, Alfred Heer also withdrew.
 Chiesa was formally elected as the party president on 22 August 2020.

 Chiesa has been described as being very close to former SVP power broker Christoph Blocher.
 He has supported changes to Switzerland's bilateral treaties with the European Union with regard to immigration.
-He has criticized uncontrolled immigration as being responsible for traffic jams, higher housing costs and unfair competition for workers.
+He has criticized immigration, claiming it to be responsible for traffic jams, higher housing costs and unfair competition for workers.

+In December 2023, Chiesa announced he would not run for another term as SVP president, citing the party's gains in the 2023 Swiss federal election.
+In March 2024, he was succeeded as president of the SVP by Marcel Dettling.

+In April 2024, Chiesa was elected to Lugano's city council.

 He speaks Italian and French fluently and can speak German well.